 Dennis Brutus was a South African-born poet and human rights activist who spearheaded a successful campaign to ban apartheid South Africa from international sport competitions.
 He founded the South African Sports Association in 1961 and the South African Non-Racial Olympic Committee (SAN-ROC) in 1963, and was subsequently arrested and jailed, placed under house arrest and lived in the United States from 1970, emerging over the years as a prominent lecturer and author, a professor of African literature and a major spokesperson in the international movement to end apartheid in South Africa.

 His collection comprises personal and professional correspondence, papers associated with specific organizations and events, a large collection of newspaper cuttings on sport and apartheid in South Africa and numerous drafts of poems, both handwritten and typed.
 Material dates between 1961 and 1992.

 Access is by appointment only.
-To request an appointment please e-mail Special.Collections@brunel.ac.uk giving at least 2 working days notice.
-Appointments are subject to staff availability and only available between 9.30am and 5pm Monday – Friday in Brunel University term-time (Monday – Wednesday during university holidays).
+To request an appointment please e-mail Special.Collections@brunel.ac.uk giving at least 2 working days' notice.
+Appointments are subject to staff availability.
 You can check when we are open on the Using our collections page.